-For all of you reading this review who live in a community that supports a wide variety of book clubs, Schwalbe’s title The End of Your Life Book Club may be a bit jarring if not flat-out confusing.
+For all of you reading this review who live in a community that supports a wide variety of book clubs, Schwalbe’s title, The End of Your Life Book Club, may be a bit jarring, if not flat-out confusing.
 What?
 A book club specifically organized to read books about dying?
 Or maybe a book club whose membership is made up of readers who are dying?
 Close, but not quite.

 Books become a bridge between mother and son; their relationship, already close, intensifies as they begin to discuss topics they have seldom touched before, both personal and general (death fitting in both categories).
-Within these conversations we learn of the powerful role Schwalbe’s mother plays in his life.
-Long-held secrets are revealed and others alluded to but kept buried.
+Within these conversations, we learn of the powerful role Schwalbe’s mother plays in his life.
+Long-held secrets are revealed, and others alluded to but kept buried.
 Despite her diminutive size, she is a woman to be reckoned with.

-Mary Anne Schwalbe’s past is formidable, including theatre, academics, family and church.
-And if that weren’t enough, later in life, after volunteering to work under the most wretched conditions at an orphanage in Thailand, she becomes an activist, organizer and volunteer for refugee organizations in almost every war-torn country in the world.
+Mary Anne Schwalbe’s past is formidable, including theatre, academics, family, and church.
+And if that weren’t enough, later in life, after volunteering to work under the most wretched conditions at an orphanage in Thailand, she becomes an activist, organizer, and volunteer for refugee organizations in almost every war-torn country in the world.

-Mother and son begin a blog so their family and friends (who number in the hundreds) can be kept abreast of her health.
+Mother and son begin a blog so that their family and friends (who number in the hundreds) can be kept abreast of her health.
 Although the blog is ostensibly authored by Will, it is Mary Anne who does the writing.
 Just as many novels have their subplots, so does Schwalbe’s memoir of his mother’s dying.
-Reading has always been a connective tissue in the life of this remarkable family and Will’s book is testimony to both his family’s past with his mother in it and to its future in her absence.
+Reading has always been a connective tissue in the life of this remarkable family, and Will’s book is testimony to both his family’s past with his mother in it and to its future with her absence.